pcorless/icepdf/icepdf/examples/jws/readme.txt

 Applets but this comes at the cost of complicating the build process.

-Maven and Gradle plugin exist but they do not yet support adding a copy of the jnlp into the jars which is needed for a valid JWS deployement.
+Maven and Gradle plugin exist but they do not yet support adding a copy of the jnlp into the jars which is needed for a valid JWS deployment.

 ** Signing the Jar files *